goodgodric28/PIA/README.md

 chmod +x PIA_pipeline.py
 ```

-* Put copies of your assemblies in the data/assemblies folder
+* Put copies of your assemblies in the data/assemblies folder with the *.fa extension.

 * If you want a more stringent e-value, change that in script 2.